“Georgians Deserve a Choice in Electricity Providers”

 The Public Service Commission

 The Georgia PSC “has exclusive power to decide what are fair and reasonable rates for services under its jurisdiction.
 It must balance Georgia citizens' need for reliable services and reasonable rates with the need for utilities to earn a reasonable return on investment.
 The Commission protects consumers' interests while abiding by legal standards in setting rates.”
+Here are the Rules and Regulations the PSC must follow.

 Why would a Libertarian want to be involved in such a thing?